spham395/08-C-Programming/ch14_structs/performance_labs/linked_list_lab1.md

 * Utilize proper naming schemas
 * Document code
 * Push code to Github
+    * Use branching!
+Create a development branch and push to there.
+Merge when all requirments are met
 * Break your code out into functions
 * Utilize multiple C files if needed